Adam Jones (baseball): 2017

-2018
+2018: Final season in Baltimore

-During opening day against the Minnesota Twins on March 29, 2018, Jones hit a walk-off home run as the Orioles won 3–2.
-On April 5, Jones drove in two runs, moving him past Ken Williams for sixth-most RBIs in franchise history.
-Then, on April 26, Jones tied Boog Powell for sixth-most extra-base hits in franchise history with 557.
+On Opening Day against the Twins on March 29, Jones hit a walk-off home run as the Orioles won 3–2.
+On April 5, Jones drove in two runs, moving him past Ken Williams for sixth-most RBIs in Orioles/Browns history.
+On April 26, Jones tied Boog Powell for sixth-most extra-base hits in franchise history with 557.

-On August 10, Jones made his first start as a right fielder in an Orioles uniform after playing 1,555 in center for the O's.
-This allowed Cedric Mullins to take over the position.
-He ranked first in franchise history in games started and innings played in center and ranked second in games, putouts, assists and Gold Gloves won.
-Jones' 259 career home runs as a centerfielder ranked 13th most in MLB history.
+On August 10, Jones made his first start as a right fielder for the Orioles after playing 1,555 in center field, ceding center to Cedric Mullins.
 During the game, he collected a stolen base, the 86th of his Orioles career, moving him into 10th place all-time in Orioles history.
+Jones started the most games in center field for the Orioles, and ranked second in games, putouts, assists, and Gold Gloves won, all behind Paul Blair.
+Jones' 259 career home runs as a center fielder, 13th most in MLB history.

-Despite a drop in his power numbers, Jones put up a solid .281/.313/.419 slash line with 15 home runs (the first time he failed to reach 20 since 2010), 63 RBI, 35 doubles and seven steals in 145 games.
+Despite a drop in his power numbers, Jones put up a solid .281/.313/.419 slash line with 15 home runs, the first time he failed to reach 20 since 2010, as well as 63 RBI, 35 doubles, and seven steals in 145 games.
 He became a free agent at the conclusion of the season.

-Jones finished his Orioles career with the following ranks in the franchise's history: 875 runs scored (seventh), 1,781 hits (fifth), 305 doubles (eighth), 263 home runs (fifth), 866 RBI (sixth), 595 extra-base hits (fifth).
-He added five All-Star game appearances, four Gold Gloves and one Silver Slugger during his 11-year tenure.
+Jones ranks in the top 10 in several statistics in Orioles history, including hits, doubles, home runs, RBI, runs scored, and strikeouts.
+He played in five All-Star games and won four Gold Glove awards and one Silver Slugger award while in Baltimore.

 Arizona Diamondbacks

 On March 11, 2019, Jones signed a one-year, $3 million contract with the Arizona Diamondbacks.

-In 2019, Jones batted .260/.313/.414 with 16 home runs and 67 RBI in 137 games for Arizona.
-On defense in 2019, he had the lowest fielding percentage of all major league right fielders (.972).
+In his one season with Arizona, Jones batted .260/.313/.414 with 16 home runs and 67 RBI in 137 games.
+Defensively, he committed six errors and had the lowest fielding percentage of all major league right fielders (.972), though advanced statistics rated him as below average, but not the worst in the league at the position.

 Orix Buffaloes

-On December 10, 2019, Jones signed with the Orix Buffaloes of Nippon Professional Baseball on a two-year contract worth $8 million.
+On December 10, 2019, Jones signed with the Orix Buffaloes of Nippon Professional Baseball on a two-year, $8 million contract.

-On June 19, 2020, Jones made his NPB debut.
-During the course of the season, Jones slashed .258/.331/.417 and collected 78 hits, 12 doubles and 12 home runs, drove in 43 runs while scoring 29 and stole one base in 87 games.
+Jones made his NPB debut on June 19, 2020.
+In the 2020 season, Jones slashed .258/.331/.417 with 12 doubles, 12 home runs, and 43 RBIs in 87 games.

-On November 25, 2021, Jones became known as "Mr. Thanksgiving" for his game-winning home run ("Turkey Shot") in the top of the ninth inning in Game 5 of the 2021 Japan Series on the American Thanksgiving holiday to help Orix stave off elimination.
+On November 25, 2021, Jones became known as "Mr. Thanksgiving" for his game-winning home run in the top of the ninth inning in Game 5 of the 2021 Japan Series on the American Thanksgiving holiday to help Orix stave off elimination.
+He hit .234 with 4 home runs in 71 games in his final season of professional baseball in 2021.
 Orix opted not to exercise a team option for 2022.

-Jones subsequently retired.
+Retirement

+On September 15, 2023, Jones signed a one-day contract with the Baltimore Orioles to officially retire as a member of the team.